edibleinterfaces/notask/docs/dev.md

 **Features:**

     + UI
         - fade in and out on tasklist sort handle
+        - set min tap time for drag handle engage state
         - dashboard colors vary for on and offline